 The minimum share capital of an AS is presently NOK 30 000 (around Euro 3 000).

 - The AS must elect a board of directors of at least one member.
-Only individuals can act as board members and at least 50% of the members must be resident if the EEA/EU;
+Only individuals can act as board members and at least 50% of the members must be resident in the EEA/EU or the UK;

 - The AS must have a set of by-laws;

-- The repatriation of profits from Norway must follow certain procedures, e.g. the company must retain enough funds to be able to continue the business operations, and the dividend distributions must be decided by the shareholder meeting;
+- The distribution of profits from the AS by way of dividends must follow certain procedures, e.g. the company must retain enough funds to be able to continue the business operations, and the dividend distributions must be approved by the shareholder meeting;

 - The AS must keep books of accounts according to Norwegian GAAP (General Accepted Accounting Principles).
 The annual financial report is made public available.